ibm-cloud-docs/virtualization/create-new-virtuozzo-container-cli.md

         Saved parameters for Container 122

-The basic setup of a new Virtuozzo container using the command line is complete.
+The basic setup of a new Virtuozzo container by using the command line is complete.